What is the Difference Between ASPM and Vulnerability Management?

 1. Comprehensive Visibility:

 ASPM provides continuous visibility into the security status of applications.
 This includes monitoring for vulnerabilities, misconfigurations, and compliance with security policies.
-It aims to give a real-time overview of an application's security posture.
+It aims to give a real-time overview of an application's security posture which is a key aspect of ASPM best practices.

 2. Integration with DevSecOps: